leolanese/AJS4-http-request/README.md

-# RxJS-AJS4-http-request
+# AJS4-http-request
-Using RxJS observable, AJS2/4 and Restful http request to parse an array of objects
+Using AJS2/4 and Restful http request to parse an array of objects